Glossary of Terms

 Kickbacks

-Here's how kickbacks work: You get a sales 'spiel' about how lots of advertising is needed to sell you home.
-You are told that YOU have to pay for it.
-You are then charged the FULL rate for advertising.
-But the agent receives the discount rate.
-For example, the full rate for a big glossy advertisement may be $1,700.
-The discount rate is $1,050.
-The agent pockets the $650.
+Here’s how kickbacks work: You get a sales spiel from your real estate agent about how lots of advertising is needed to sell your home.
+You are told that you have to pay for it.
+You are then charged the full rate for advertising, but the agent receives the discount rate.
+For example, the full rate for a big glossy advertisement may be $1,700, the discount rate is $1,050 and the agent pockets $650.
 The bigger the advertising budget, the more the agent gets.
-Often agents can skim thousands of dollars from just one home-owner.
+Often agents can scam thousands of dollars from just one home-owner.

 Licence Agreement

-Sometimes a purchaser may wish to occupy the property before settlement; or a vendor may wish to continue to occupy the property beyond settlement.
+Sometimes a purchaser may wish to occupy the property before settlement or a vendor may wish to continue to occupy the property beyond settlement.
 A Licence Agreement is a simple contract whereby one party grants another party the right to occupy the property.
-The difference between a licence and a lease is that the lease is a form of "ownership" of the property for a period of time, and the lessee is entitled to remain in occupation for the period on the lease.
-The licence, on the other hand can be revoked at any time.
+The difference between a licence and a lease is that a lease is a form of ownership of the property for a period of time and the lessee is entitled to remain in occupation for the period on the lease.
+The licence, on the other hand, can be revoked at any time.
 If the licence is revoked, the occupier must leave the property and rely on whatever remedies are provided for in the licence.

 Listing